By law, the township public works crew is not permitted to pick up or dispose of dead deer.

 On a “state road/highway”—Contact PennDOT at (717) 299-7621 or (800) 349-7623.

 The following roads in Lancaster Township are State Roads:

 - Wabank Road

-Within that 24 hours, the individual who wants to claim a road-killed deer must apply to the PA Game Commission for a free permit by calling the appropriate Regional Office and reporting the location.
+AND, within that 24 hours, the individual who wants to claim a road-killed deer/turkey must apply to the PA Game Commission for a free permit by calling the appropriate Regional Office and reporting the location.
 The office will issue a free verbal permit number that allows the caller to claim the carcass and take it home or to a butcher.
 The hide and antlers cannot be retained by the claimant.

 The Southeast Regional Office serves Lancaster County–(610) 926-3136 or (610) 926-3137.